RubensZimbres/Repo-2016/Readme.md

-<b> Welcome to my GitHub page. </b>
+<b> Welcome to my GitHub repo. </b>

 I am a Data Scientist and I code in R, Python and Wolfram Mathematica.
-Here you will find some Machine Learning, Deep Learning, Natural Language Processing and Artificial Intelligence models I developed:
+Here you will find some Machine Learning, Deep Learning, Natural Language Processing and Artificial Intelligence models I developed.

+<b> Outputs of the models can be seen at my portfolio: </b> http://www.slideshare.net/RubensZimbres/portfolio-78-en-2017

 ------------------
 <b>MATHEMATICA CODES </b>